 click the picture above to open a larger version of the image

 click the image to view a printable pdf (opens in a new window)

-Where we have it located at Tyrant Farms
+Where we located our duck house at Tyrant Farms:

 Once we had our duck house all ready to go, it was time to get actual ducks!

 Do you have your duck house ready to go?
 If so, here are next steps and articles you should read:

 - How to raise ducklings: a step-by-step guide

 - 17 tips to keep your ducks and chickens safe from predators